dancer1325/opensearch-documentation/_security/getting-started.md

 ```
 {% include copy.html %}

-You can now access OpenSearch Dashboards using http://localhost:5601 in your browser.
-Use the username `admin` and the password that was configured in the `OPENSEARCH_INITIAL_ADMIN_PASSWORD` environment variable.
+You can now access OpenSearch Dashboards using http://localhost:5601 in your browser
+* Use the username `admin` and the password that was configured in the `OPENSEARCH_INITIAL_ADMIN_PASSWORD` environment variable.

 # Adding users